iamyu/PoC-FlashGrid/IOStress.md

 # Metrics

-## eployment 1:
+## Dployment 1:

-    - Test with Ds Es vms.
+    - Test with Ds Es VMs.
 This round of test focus on single disk performance with small active set (100GB-500GB)
     - Use various SLOB parameter to stress IO to 80-90% utilization except marked with *.
 This is a smaple data for 50% utilization from comparasion.
     - With host READ-ONLY cache enabled, IO latency was improved but with limited level due to host cache size.